RebootJeff/rebootjeff.github.io/source/_posts/2014-05-11-hackr-diary-weeks-11-12-and-beyond.markdown

 ## Consultant Surveys the Students

 For the first time in Hack Reactor history, a consultant was brought in specifically to give a 2-day workshop on job search prep.
-The consultant, David Daniels, did all the usual stuff like resume review (which would make him the 5th person to review our resumes during the 12 weeks of Hack Reactor), but he also conducted exercises on networking and personality testing.
+The consultant, David Daniels, did all the usual stuff like resume review (which would make him the 5th person to review our resumes during the job search prep portion of Hack Reactor), but he also conducted exercises on networking and personality testing.
 Plus, he gave a lecture about what companies like Microsoft look at when evaluating candidates.

 ### Networking Practice

 "Tell me about yourself" is such a common opener for job interviews (especially in the phone screen stages), but it's funny how hard it can be to come up with a coherent answer without any practice.
-Therefore, David had us all practice giving quick, autobiographical pitches that would not ony sound concise (no rambling!), but also provide all the relevant info that recruiters want to hear.
+Therefore, David had us all practice giving quick, autobiographical pitches that would not ony sound concise (no rambling!), but also provide all the relevant info that recruiters want to hear (what you've been working on, what specific skills you have, what you look for in a new job, etc).

 Students were also instructed to practice giving "pitches" on why they want to work for company XYZ in response to the frequently asked question of "Why do you want to work here?"
 Admittedly, this is something I did not give much attention to after graduation, and I regret that.
 It's definitely important to practice answering that question for all the different companies you apply to.